Calculator

 Explanation: Let us say you flip a coin.
 There is a 50% chance that it lands heads.
 You flip and get tails.
 Next time the chance is still 50%.
 Tails again.
 The next chance is still 50%.
 The past results do not affect the chance of the next result when it is a truely random scenario.
 But your chance over multiple attempts increases.

 We are flipping our coin again.
 We know that we have a 50% chance of getting heads on any given toss, and it does not matter at all what results we have gotten before.
 Nonetheless, if we flip a coin 100 times it is very, very likely that we will get heads at least one of those times.
-The chance on the first toss is 50%, and on the 42nd toss it is 50% and on the 100th toss it is still 50%.
-But over the course of 100 tosses, the probability of getting heads is way more than 50%.
+Over the course of 100 tosses, the probability of getting heads is way more than 50%.
 (In fact, the chance that we will get heads at least once is 99.999999999999999999999999999921%).

 So the more often we kill a boss, the more likely we are to see the loot that we want.
 (Despite the probability never being full 100%).

-Using maths, we can learn that if we kill Baron Rivendare 100 times, we have a 63.4% probability of getting the mount drop at least once.
+Using maths, we can learn that if we kill Baron Rivendare 100 times on a 1% drop chance, we have a 63.4% probability of getting the mount drop at least once.

 Note: The calculator uses some rounding after lots of decimal places, so it can give you a 100% probability due to rounding errors.